 The purpose of life, after all, is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience. ― Eleanor Roosevelt

-However, over the last year, I had found myself frequently asking, “There has to be something more, right?”
+However, over the last year, I frequently asked, “There has to be something more, right?”

-Here are three ways I rediscovered the purpose of my life, and I hope they help you too!
+Here are three ways I rediscovered my life’s purpose, and I hope they help you too!